 As deemed appropriate by the responsible institution official, follow-up messages deemed necessary during an emergency may be distributed to the campus community and an "all clear" notification may be distributed at the conclusion of a significant emergency or dangerous situation.
-Any follow-up notifications and the "all clear" message will be sent using some or all of the same communication methods used to send the original emergency notification.
+Any follow-up notifications and the "all clear" message will be sent using some or all the same communication methods used to send the original emergency notification.
 These follow-up notifications should include campus operating status, if relevant.

-8. Concept of Operations
+7. Concept of Operations

 The primary method of issuing a campus-wide emergency notification is the CU Boulder Alerts system.
 The CU Boulder Alerts system is capable of sending text messages, emails, posting to campus social media sites, push notifications to mobile devices, and computer pop-ups to registered computers.
 The CU Boulder community is responsible for maintaining correct contact information in their student/employee records or the alerts website and for regularly checking registered devices and accounts during bi-annual system tests.
-This is the primary alerting tool for campus-wide emergency notification as it utilizes both "active" and "passive" alerting functions.
+This is the primary alerting tool for campus-wide emergency notifications.
 The campus recognizes the need for public safety partners in the broader community to have situational awareness of emergencies that occur on campus and, as such, select members of the broader public safety community are registered to receive campus-wide CU Boulder Alerts.

-CU Boulder Alerts notifications is used in conjunction with other campus systems such as the CU Boulder home page (www.colorado.edu), the campus information line and campus social media sites.
+CU Boulder Alerts notifications are used in conjunction with other campus systems such as the CU Boulder home page, the campus information line and campus social media sites.
 Other systems that will be used as appropriate include Boulder County public warning sirens, vehicle public address systems, building public address systems, and local television and radio news stations.

-The campus alerts website is designed to accommodate increased traffic during emergency situations so that both campus community members and the broader community are provided with emergency notifications and information.
+The campus alerts website is designed to accommodate increased traffic during emergency situations so that affiliated campus community members are provided with emergency notifications and information.
 The website will be the primary point of information dissemination for the broader community, including parents, neighbors and other members of the larger community.